Information for applicants with A Levels.

-With the exception of Medicine and Veterinary Medicine, entry requirements for GCE candidates are normally expressed in terms of achievement of three A Levels at specified grades in one sitting.
+With the exception of Medicine and Veterinary Medicine, entry requirements for A Level candidates are normally expressed in terms of achievement of three A Levels at specified grades in one sitting.

 For Medicine and Veterinary Medicine, you should note that normally only the first sitting of subjects will be considered unless there are extenuating circumstances.